-Canon 70D versus Olympus E-M5 II
+Canon 70D vs Olympus E-M5 II

 The Canon EOS 70D and the Olympus OM-D E-M5 Mark II are two enthusiast cameras that were officially introduced, respectively, in July 2013 and February 2015.
 The 70D is a DSLR, while the E-M5 II is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (70D) and a Four Thirds sensor.
-The Canon has a resolution of 20 megapixel, whereas the Olympus provides 15.9 MP.
+The cameras are based on an APS-C (70D) and a Four Thirds (E-M5 II) sensor.
+The Canon has a resolution of 20 megapixels, whereas the Olympus provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M5 II is notably smaller (27 percent) than the Canon 70D.
 Moreover, the E-M5 II is substantially lighter (38 percent) than the 70D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.